 So Analytics is good for learning about specific user traits, but what about other useful information, such as; passions, drives, wants and needs?
 Well, a lot of this information is right there in front of you already.
 Blog comments, social media streams, forums, emails, question and answer sessions, etc. that are already associated with your website can give you a big insight into the type pf people who are visiting your site.
 If not, why not just ask your readers themselves.
 At worst they can just say no, otherwise it can be a good way to get people talking and help to build a community around your site.

 If you can use these two sets of information together you can build a more accurate representation of your audience.
-That way, when you are thinking of ideas for what to write about, you can visualise what your audience would like to read about.
+That way, when you are thinking of ideas for what to write about, you can visualize what your audience would like to read about.
+You can even utilize the option to import records to further enhance your intel.

 Create Reader Profiles